Green bean

-They are distinguished from the many other varieties of beans in that green beans are harvested and consumed with their enclosing pods before the bean seeds inside have fully matured.
+Immature or young pods of the runner bean (P. coccineus), yardlong bean (Vigna unguiculata subsp. sesquipedalis), and hyacinth bean (Lablab purpureus) are used in a similar way.
+Green beans are distinguished from the many other bean varieties in that they are harvested and consumed with their enclosing pods before the bean seeds inside have fully matured.
 An analogous practice is the harvest and consumption of unripened pea pods, as is done with snow peas or sugar snap peas.

-Culinary use
+Uses

 As common food in many countries, green beans are sold fresh, canned, and frozen.
 They can be eaten raw or steamed, boiled, stir-fried, or baked.
 They are commonly cooked in other dishes, such as soups, stews, and casseroles.
 Green beans can be pickled, similarly to cucumbers.

 A dish with green beans common throughout the northern US, particularly at Thanksgiving, is green bean casserole, a dish of green beans, cream of mushroom soup, and French-fried onions.